2Kids Brewing Company, Miramar

 Winning (Chocolate Stout, 6.2% ABV).
 In a sign of just how fleeting pop culture is, it took me a week before I made the connection between this beer's name and Charlie Sheen.
 I had it on nitro.
 There's a delicious aroma of smoked bacon before the sip, then you taste the smoky dark toasted malts.
 I didn't detect any chocolate.
 Overall I thought it was a bit thin but very tasty.
 3.75/5

 Service was excellent and the bartender was eager to talk about the beers and tell the brewery's story.
-2Kids offers an unpretentious, solid craft beer experience; although they are a already few years old now, I feel like these kids are going to continue to grow.
+2Kids offers an unpretentious, solid craft beer experience; although they are already few years old, I feel like these kids are going to continue to grow.